Dixboi/Web3/README.md

 - Third video: Added pending transactions for when blocks are not yet added, added Transaction class and can create transaction to be stored in pending transactions.
 - Fourth video: Time stamp 10:35
 - Fifth video: TBD

+## CryptoZombie

+Notes that I got when I am studying Solidity can be found [here](https://github.com/Dixboi/Web3/tree/main/CryptoZombies).
+The full courses of CryptoZombie can be found in this [link](https://cryptozombies.io/en/course)

+- Lesson 1: Will introduce the basic syntax of Solidity programming such as variable creation, contracts, function, variable types, and value returns for functions.